 Methamphetamine is a highly addictive and extremely dangerous stimulant drug.
-Commonly known as meth, it is often used in crystalline form (as rocks or crushed up into a powder) by smoking, swallowing, snorting, or injection 1.
-The effects of meth are felt quickly after ingesting the drug and fade quickly, which leads many people to take multiple doses within a short time 1.
+Commonly known as meth, it is often used in crystalline form (as rocks or crushed up into a powder) by smoking, swallowing, snorting, or injecting it.1 The effects of meth are felt quickly after ingesting the drug and fade quickly, which leads many people to take multiple doses within a short time.1

 - Confusion and problems with concentrating.

 - Extreme weight loss.

 - Dental problems including gum disease, rotten teeth, and tooth loss.

 - Hallucinations and paranoia, even after stopping meth use.